Pelican eel: Feeding habits and diet

 Pelican eels have developed adaptations and feeding patterns to help them survive in their low biomass environment.
-Recent studies have shown that pelican eels are active participants in their pursuit of food, rather than passively waiting for prey to fall into their large mouths.
+Studies have shown that pelican eels are active participants in their pursuit of food, rather than passively waiting for prey to fall into their large mouths.
 They are hypothesized to exhibit lunge-feeding through the expansion of their mandible and upper jaw.
 Furthermore, their stomach can stretch and expand to accommodate large meals, although analysis of stomach contents suggests they primarily eat small crustaceans.
 Despite the great size of the jaws, which occupy about a quarter of the animal's total length, it has only tiny teeth, which would not be consistent with a regular diet of large fish.

 The large mouth may be an adaptation to allow the eel to eat a wider variety of prey when food is scarce.
 The eel can swim into large groups of shrimp or other crustaceans with its mouth closed, opening wide as it closely approaches prey, scooping them up to be swallowed.
 The pelican eel is also known to feed on cephalopods (squid) and other small invertebrates.
-When the eel gulps its prey into its massive jaws, it also takes in a large amount of water, which is then slowly expelled through its gill slits.
+When the eel consumes prey, it also takes in a large amount of water, which is then slowly expelled through its gill slits.
 Pelican eels themselves are preyed upon by lancetfish and other deep sea predators.
 The pelican eel is not known to undergo vertical diurnal migration like other eels.

 Observations of gut contents and teeth morphology indicate that Eurypharynx pelecanoides larva, categorized as a type of leptocephali, feed on marine snow.
 Organisms, such as thraustochytrids and hydrozoan tissue, were consumed by these larva in a grouped manner such as they would be found in marine snow.
 Furthermore, the lesser number, larger size, and inwardly-pointing direction of leptocephali larval teeth point indicate that pelican eel larva rely on marine snow as a source of nutrients.
 As leptocephali develop into their mature form these distinct teeth were replaced by more, smaller teeth.
 This particular observation may explain a shift in the size of leptocephali heads, such as E. pelecanoides, in comparison to their food source as they mature.